-The practice undertook meetings every two months involving all of the staff at the practice and records of these meetings were retained.
+The practice undertook meetings regularly involving all of the staff at the practice and records of these meetings were retained.
 Staff told us that during staff meetings, patient-centred actions were discussed and shared learning regularly took place.

 Leadership, openness and transparency